EthyMoney/TsukiBot/common/commands.md

 ## Personal Array:
 These commands are for managing and checking your own personal list of coins. <br>
 The following 3 commands follow the exact usage shown, followed by a space and a space-separated list of mulptiple coins.
-An example of this would be `.tb pa eth btc xrp gnt`
+An example of this would be `.tb pa eth btc xrp gnt`.
+This example would create a new personal list for you that contains eth, btc, xrp, and gnt.

-+ `.tb pa`: &nbsp; &nbsp; &nbsp; Create or overwrite your personal array
++ `.tb pa`: &nbsp; &nbsp; &nbsp; Create new or overwrite your existing personal array
-+ `.tb pa+`: &nbsp; &nbsp; Add coins to your current pa
++ `.tb pa+`: &nbsp; &nbsp; Add coins to your existing personal array
-+ `.tb pa-`: &nbsp; &nbsp; Remove coins from your current pa
++ `.tb pa-`: &nbsp; &nbsp; Remove coins from your current personal array

 These commands are used exactly as shown:
 + `.tbpa`: &nbsp; &nbsp; &nbsp; Call the array